kevinleedrum/mds/vuepress/components/tables.md

 <<< @/vuepress/components/tables.md#draggable

-By default, the `rows` array is mutated when reordering.
+By default, the `rows` array is mutated when reordering, so the reordered array may be read from `HTMLMxTableElement.rows`.

 To disable this behavior, set `mutateOnDrag` to `false`.
 The component emits an `mxRowMove` event containing the `rowId` (if set), `oldIndex`, and `newIndex` for the dragged row.
 This information can then be used to update state in the host application.
 If a `rows` array was not provided, the `oldIndex` and `newIndex` are based on the row element's position relative to its siblings.
 See [nested rows](#nested-rows) and [grouped rows](#grouping-and-subheader-rows) for other examples.

 <section class="mds">
   <div class="mt-20">